Benidorm Fest: Return of a competition to Benidorm

-Future plans

 Following the 2024 edition of the competition, representatives of Benidorm's municipal council (including mayor Toni Pérez), the Department of Innovation, Industry, Commerce and Tourism of the Generalitat Valenciana, and RTVE travelled to the 74th Sanremo Music Festival, which also served as the Italian national final for Eurovision; municipal councillor Jesús Carrobles revealed that the aim was to start a collaboration between the two events.
 The format was thereby confirmed for 2025.

 In response to criticism for the low televoting figures in 2024, attributed to the relatively high costs of telephone calls and SMS messages, RTVE managers stated the goal to make the public voting free by means of a mobile app from 2025.

+In 2026, RTVE decided not to participate in that year's Eurovision Song Contest due to the inclusion of amidst the Gaza war, though it continued to organise Benidorm Fest independently of the European contest.
+Thus, whether or not Spain is represented in subsequent Eurovision editions, the Benidorm-based contest would continue to function as a platform for promoting the Spanish music industry.
+Among the novelties introduced that year were a cash prize awarded to the performers and composers of the winning song, as well as other additional recognitions open to all participants.
+These included a prize sponsored by Spotify, which allowed one of the artists to record a Spotify Single in Stockholm, and an international promotion initiative that offered another participant the opportunity to travel to the United States to promote their musical project and record a single with a well-known producer under an agreement with TelevisaUnivision.
+These latter prizes were not necessarily linked to the winner of the competition.

 Format

-The contest is made up of two semi-finals and a final, in which a number of candidates – soloists, duos, trios or groups – perform their songs live.
+The contest consists of two semi-finals and a final, in which a number of candidates – soloists, duos, trios or groups – perform their songs live.
 In the first edition there were seven entries for each semi-final and eight in the final; for the second edition there were nine songs in each semi-final (for a total number of eighteen entries) and eight in the final.
-It is planned that the third edition will feature a reduced number of sixteen entries, eight in each semi-final.
+The third and fourth edition featured a reduced number of sixteen entries, eight in each semi-final and final.
+Since the fifth edition, there are eighteen entries, nine in each semi-final and twelve in the final.

 The public (consisting of the televote plus a panel of judges made up of a sample of the Spanish population selected by statistical and demoscopic criteria) and a national and international jury vote for their preferred songs, with the final result determined by a split vote between the public and the juries.
-At the end of the programme, the song with the most points is declared the winner and is granted the opportunity to represent Spain at the Eurovision Song Contest.
+At the end of the programme, the song with the most points is declared the winner.